oddbird/set-your-code-free-preso/slides.rst

 .. note::

-   Ways you can create a happier experience for people using and contributing to your software.
+   * Making life better for people using and contributing to your software.
+   * Valuing your users and contributors' time.

 ----